PlumpMath/twit/README.md

 twit
 ====

-Twitter client which lets you prioritize by username
+Twitter client which lets you prioritize unread tweets by username.

+At the moment this doesn't do much other than show a list of "friends" (people I follow).